 A good leader makes the right decisions and doesn’t always take the easy way out.

-This is possibly one of the hardest skills to learn for new leaders.
+Being able to delegate effectively is possibly one of the hardest leadership skills to learn for new leaders.
 It’s the art of learning to let go from doing all of the tasks yourself and giving them to other team members to perform instead.

 This isn’t just so you can put your feet up and relax.
 The aim of being able to delegate is to allow you a bit of extra brain space and in turn that provides for better decision making.